-Since then, Friendship House has evolved into a multi-site, holistic homeless ministry.
+Since then, Friendship House has evolved into a multi-site, holistic homeless program.
 Its work force includes thirty-five employees and more than one thousand volunteers.
-Its coalition of community partners includes more than one hundred faith communities, fifteen schools, twenty community organizations, and fifty local businesses.
-Friendship House currently operates twelve halfway houses, serving seventy-five displaced individuals and families on any given night.
-Its three daytime centers in Wilmington, Newark, and Middletown daily serve over two hundred seventy-five displaced clients.
-Working with a coalition of twenty New Castle county congregations, its winter sanctuary program operates two weekend daytime drop-ins and two “Code Purple” night sanctuaries in Wilmington and Newark.
+Its coalition of community partners includes more than one hundred faith communities, thirty schools, fifty community organizations, and fifty local businesses.
+Friendship House currently operates twelve halfway houses, serving one hundred displaced individuals and families on any given night.
+Its four daytime centers in Wilmington (two locations), Newark, and Middletown daily serve over two hundred seventy-five displaced clients.
+Working with a coalition of twenty New Castle county congregations, its Winter Sanctuary program operates two weekend daytime drop-ins and two “Code Purple” night sanctuaries in Wilmington and Newark.
 Its clothing ministry, Friendship House Clothing Bank, distributes more than 15,000 pounds of quality used clothing monthly through its network of more than two hundred fifty distribution centers and offers employment training to over thirty women each year.

 Click here to view our Virtual Cemetery.